Pet Rabbits Hutches & Cages Genetics Breeds Care of Rabbits Breeding Resources RAW Rabbit Store More

 Rabbit liver is as mild as liver gets, which is why we recommend rabbit livers for this recipe, however you can of course use chicken, beef, veal, deer or other types of liver.

-Did you know?
-3 oz of polar bear liver contains enough Vitamin A to kill a man.
+4 oz of polar bear liver contains enough Vitamin A to kill a man.

-Beef liver isn't that potent, but it is a veritable storehouse for Vitamin A (21,568 IU) and a host of B vitamins.
-That’s enough Vitamin A that if you’re pregnant, you might want to go eeezy-peezy on the portion sizes.
+Beef liver isn't nearly that potent, but it is a veritable storehouse for Vitamin A (21,568 IU) and a host of B vitamins.
+That’s enough Vitamin A that if you’re pregnant, you might want to go eezy-peezy on the portion sizes.
 Or simply switch to chicken or rabbit liver, where the Vitamin A content is rich but not exorbitant.
 More info below.
 B-vitamins are water-soluble and not usually toxic.

 Rabbit Liver and Onions Recipe

 3-4 Rabbit livers and hearts.
-Slice livers into 1/2” (1 1/4 cm) strips; cut hearts in halves (1 rabbit liver is approximately 90 gm [3.1 oz]) OR: Substitute 3-4 slices of beef liver
+Slice livers into 1/2” (1 1/4 cm) strips; cut hearts in halves (1 rabbit liver is approximately 90 gm [3.1 oz])

-2-3 onions, chopped This is a lot of onions, which is the way I like liver and onions
+2-3 onions, chopped.
+This is a lot of onions, which is the way I like liver and onions

 2-3 cloves garlic, or more as desired, pressed

-1-2 tablespoons butter Pinch of thyme (or other favorite herb) S&P to taste
+Pinch of thyme (or other favorite herb)

-Directions: 1.
-Saute chopped onions, pressed garlic S&P and thyme in butter for 5 minutes on medium heat.
+1. Saute chopped onions, pressed garlic S&P and thyme in butter for 5 minutes on medium heat.

 While the onions are sautéing (pictured), chop the lettuce for a green salad, or the tomatoes and mushrooms for a tomato vinaigrette salad.
 This way, you’ll be right there in the kitchen when the timer goes off.